 - Phone Repairs: You understand the ins and outs of repairing phones; however, you don’t have customers.
-With a blog that’s niched down to teaching people how to repair phones, your traffic is more likely to contact you for your help.
+With a blog that’s niched down to teaching people how to repair phones, your traffic will likely contact you for your help.
 You can provide your services on your business website and have customers coming to you when they can’t repair their phones themselves.

 2. Increase Brand Awareness

 Whether your business is declining in customers or brand new, owning a blog will help increase brand awareness from potential customers worldwide.
 You can add your business phone number on your website, social media accounts, etc., and your traffic will contact you if they’re interested in your products or services.